solvenium/shopify-update-discounts/README.md

 # shopify-update-discounts

-A script to update Shopify discounts
+A script that updates Shopify discounts which apply to entire order and limits them to a specific collection.